Input/Output in C

 01What is Input/Output in C?

-All I/O functions come from the <stdio.h> header (Standard Input/Output).
+All I/O functions require the <stdio.h> header (Standard Input/Output).
+This must be included at the top of your program.

 #include <stdio.h>